-SWOT Analy sis - Continued Gradual modernisation of healthcare facilities.
+Pharmaceut ical SWOT Analysis - Continued Gradual modernisation of healthcare facilities.
 Plans to improve drug registration times.
 Improved international relations may increase confidence of multinational drugmakers to invest in the market.
 Increased investment in local pharmaceutical capacities.
 Rising interest in collaborative agreements with partners in select foreign markets.
 Threats Counterfeiting remains a serious issue.
 Availability of imported pharmaceuticals at risk due to financial sanctions.
 Exchange rate fluctuations, rising energy costs and inflation negatively impacting on profitability of drug production and also on final consumer prices.
 Underperforming economy to have a negative impact on government spending.
 Potential removal of OTC medicines from the reimbursement list.
 Trade in parallel imports threatening companies' performance.
-Questionable progress on WTO membership given further controversies over patents.
-Regional instability linked to the proclamation of the Islamic State (IS) creating political and economic instability.
+Regional instability linked to the proclamation of the Islamic State creating political and economic instability.